jeftegoes/AwsOverview/AWS ELB and ASG.md

 - The application servers don't see the IP of the client directly.
   - The true IP of the client is inserted in the header `X-Forwarded-For`.
   - We can also get Port (`X-Forwarded-Port`) and proto (`X-Forwarded-Proto`).

+### 5.2.3.
+Access Logs

+- Elastic Load Balancing provides **access logs** that capture detailed information about requests sent to your load balancer.
+- Each log contains information such as the time the request was received, the client's IP address, latencies, request paths, and server responses.
+- You can use these access logs to analyze traffic patterns and troubleshoot issues.
+- Access logging is an optional feature of Elastic Load Balancing that is **disabled by default**.

+### 5.2.4.
+Request tracing

+- You can use request tracing to track HTTP requests.
+- The load balancer adds a header with a trace identifier to each request it receives.
+- Request tracing will not help you to analyze latency specific data.

 ## 5.3.
 Network Load Balancer (v2)